meltano/edk/SPECIFICATION.md

 - `test*` (test, test_a_thing, test-other-thing, testAllThings) which maybe triggered during `meltano test`.

-If a extension exposes multiple matching commands, they're invoked in the order they're encountered.
+If an extension exposes multiple matching commands, they're invoked in the order they're encountered.

-### exit codes
+### Exit codes

 - `0` in all success cases
 - All non 0 indicate unsuccessful invocation and in most cases will halt the execution chain

-## `_invoker` commands:
+## Invoker command:

 `_invoker` commands should accept the same arguments, in the same format, as the wrapped application.
 This includes bare invocations and help commands.
 The `_invoker` should effectively transparently pass all arguments to the wrapped application.

-### exit codes
+### Exit codes

-For `_invoker` commands, the exit code should typically be the same as the exit code of the wrapped application.
-In cases the where the `_invoker` itself is responsible for the exit code standard unix exit codes should be used.
+For `invoker` commands, the exit code should typically be the same as the exit code of the wrapped application.
+In cases the where the `_invoker` itself is responsible for the exit code, standard Unix exit codes should be used.

 - `0` in all success cases
 - All non 0 indicate unsuccessful invocation and in most cases will halt the execution chain